henols02-sr/local-llms-rag-cosmosdb/CONFLUENCE_README.md

 1. Prompt for credentials if not set in environment variables
 2. Connect to the Confluence instance
-3. Download all pages from the "ABC" space
+3. Download all pages from multiple spaces (ABC, ITS, DC, CHEF)
-4. Save content to a timestamped directory
+4. Save content to organized directories under `confluence_export/`

 ### Programmatic Usage